Connor Wong Player Props: Red Sox vs. Cubs

 Cubs Pitching Rankings

+- The 8.3 strikeouts per nine innings put together by the Cubs pitching staff ranks 23rd in the league.

-- The Cubs' 4.05 team ERA ranks 12th among all league pitching staffs.
+- The Cubs have the 13th-ranked team ERA among all MLB pitching staffs (4.04).

-- The Cubs surrender the fifth-fewest home runs in baseball (94 total, one per game).
+- Cubs pitchers combine to give up the fifth-fewest home runs in baseball (95 total, one per game).

-- The Cubs are sending Stroman (9-6) to the mound for his 20th start of the season as he looks for his 10th win.
-He is 9-6 with a 2.96 ERA and 98 strikeouts in 112 2/3 innings pitched.
+- Steele (9-2 with a 2.56 ERA and 81 strikeouts in 91 1/3 innings pitched) tries for his 10th win when he makes the start for the Cubs, his 17th of the season.

-- His last time out was on Thursday, July 6 against the Milwaukee Brewers, when the righty threw five innings, surrendering four earned runs while giving up four hits.
+- In his last appearance on Thursday, July 6 against the Milwaukee Brewers, the lefty threw six innings, giving up three earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.